 Legio III Gallica: one of the Roman legions.
 Its name means "the legion from Gaul".

 This legion was founded in 49 or 48 BCE by Julius Caesar, who needed it in his war against his fellow-triumvir and rival Pompey the Great.
 The surname Gallica shows that its recruits came from northern Italy or the Provence, i.e. the two provinces of Caesar, Gallia Cisalpina and Gallia Transalpina.
 The unit saw its first action at Dyrrhachium (spring 48).
 It was present at Munda (17 March 45).
-After Caesar had been murdered, the legion became part of the army of Marc Antony.
+After Caesar had been murdered, the legion became part of the army of Mark Antony.

 In 42, it fought for the members of the Second Triumvirate in the battle of Philippi and the first generation of veterans was later settled at Perugia.
-It is likely that they played a leading part in the war that broke out between the adherents of Marc Antony's brother Lucius and Octavian, a relative of Caesar who was becoming very popular.
+It is likely that they played a leading part in the war that broke out between the adherents of Mark Antony's brother Lucius and Octavian, a relative of Caesar who was becoming very popular.
 Perugia was besieged by the Octavians and the Antonians were forced to surrender (41).

-In the meantime, the legion had been sent to the east, which was controlled by Marc Antony.
+In the meantime, the legion had been sent to the east, which was controlled by Mark Antony.
 It was possibly part of the army that the Roman authorities gave to their vassal king Herod of Judaea to reconquer his kingdom in the early 30s.
 The legion certainly participated in Antony's ill-fated war against the Parthian empire (36).
 It seems that the third Gallic legion fought heroically during the retreat from enemy country and more or less saved the rest of the army.

-After the naval battle of Actium (31), in which Octavian defeated Marc Antony, the Third was integrated into the army of Octavian (the later emperor Augustus).
+After the naval battle of Actium (31), in which Octavian defeated Mark Antony, the Third was integrated into the army of Octavian (the later emperor Augustus).
 He sent the legion back to Syria (together with VI Ferrata, X Fretensis and XII Fulminata).
 In 20, Augustus' stepson (and future successor) employed these legions, and perhaps V Macedonica as well, to impress the Parthians; they returned the eagle standards they had obtained after the Roman general Crassus' defeat at Carrhae in 53 BCE.

 During the next decades, the legion is hardly mentioned.
 The governor of Syria, Publius Quinctilius Varus, used three of the Syrian legions to suppress the rebellions of the Jewish messianic claimants Judas, Simon, and Athronges after the death of king Herod in 4 BCE.
 It is likely that III Gallica was among them, but we are not certain.
 During the reign of Tiberius (14-37), a soldier was buried on Cyprus, which suggests some sort of (not necessarily military) activity on this island.
 We also know that in 45, the emperor Claudius refounded Ptolemais (modern Acre) as a colonia and settled veterans of the four Syrian legions in the city.

 During the reign of the emperor Nero, the Third was commanded by Gnaeus Domitius Corbulo in his war against the Parthian empire.
 Ignoring a treaty, the Parthian king Vologases I had installed his brother Tiridates as king of Armenia.
 As the Romans traditionally had the right to choose the Armenian king, they now launched a war.
-Using III Gallica, VI Ferrata, and X Fretensis, Corbulo captured the Armenian capitals Artaxata (modern Yerevan; 58) and Tigranocerta (59), and gave the Armenians a new, pro-Roman king, Tigranes (a great-grandson of the Jewish king Herod the Great).
+Using III Gallica, VI Ferrata, and X Fretensis, Corbulo captured the Armenian capitals Artaxata (south of modern Yerevan; 58) and Tigranocerta (59), and gave the Armenians a new, pro-Roman king, Tigranes (a great-grandson of the Jewish king Herod the Great).
 However, the Parthians continued to support Tiridates and were able to place him on the throne again.

 A retaliatory campaign was organized by Lucius Caesennius Paetus, the governor of Cappadocia, in 62.
 He used XII Fulminata and IIII Scythica.
 However, the Parthians forced them into surrender at Rhandeia (winter 62/63).
 Later, Corbulo and his legions were able to turn the tables, and the general ordered Tiridates to receive his crown for the second time from the Roman emperor Nero in Italy.